 - don’t try to do too much in any one session

-If you like watching YouTube, try Eve Bennett’s revision channel – lots of useful tips from someone who did GCSEs (very successfully!) in 2016 and is currently studying for A-levels.
+If you like watching YouTube, try Eve Bennett’s revision channel – lots of useful tips from someone who did GCSEs (very successfully!) in 2016, A-levels in 2018 and is currently studying at Oxford University.
 Eve also lists other recommended revision resources.

 - You do need to devote quite a lot of time to revision if you want to do well, but don’t get hung up about the number of hours you do or don’t do – and don’t spend your time comparing your revision habits with your friends or with people online.
 Concentrate on making steady but actual progress in whatever way works best for you.